 Houston garage door prices can vary a lot because “garage door” can mean different materials, insulation levels, sizes, and hardware packages.
 This guide explains what most homeowners pay for a single vs. double door, what drives the price up or down, and how to get an exact quote for your home.
+Prices are estimates.
+The fastest way to get an accurate number is an on-site measurement and door selection.

 Comparison (Steel Door vs. Wood Door vs. Glass Door)